NMinato77/bioinfo_tutorial/README.md

 Before beginning the tutorial, please set up your envirionment.
 1. Install Python (>= ver.
 3.6)
 2. Install the following libraries:
-` numpy pandas matplotlib scanpy seaborn leidenalg`
+` numpy pandas matplotlib scanpy seaborn louvain leidenalg`
 If you manage your environment with conda, I'd recommend you to add these channels before installation:
 ` conda config --add conda-forge`
 ` conda config --add bioconda`